Explaining kilowatt hours.

 How much does one kWh of electricity cost?

 There’s lots of factors including where you live and your supplier.
-For example, right now the price for 1 kWh of standard rate electricity is 34p for a customer with typical usage, paying by Direct Debit*.
+For example, right now the price for 1 kWh of standard rate electricity is 34p for a customer with typical use, paying by Direct Debit*.
 Let’s take a 1,000 watt electric heater - also known as a 1kW electric heater.
 You leave that heater on for 3 hours every day.
 To calculate the cost of that you would multiply the kW rating of the appliance by the hours you’re using it and by the electricity price in pounds and pence.
 So for your electric heater, it would look like: 1kW x 3 hours x £0.34 electricity cost per kWh = £1.02p All of your appliances use energy in this same way.
 The costs between them will vary, you might use some of them for just a few minutes a day (like your kettle), whilst others are on 24/7 (like your fridge.)
 But they’re all using electricity for different periods of time.

 Smart meters can do the maths for you.